 “I very much look forward to becoming a part of this distinguished community of world-leading academics and practitioners and to working together to further address some of the key societal challenges which we face globally.”

 Professor Ian Greer, President and Vice-Chancellor of Queen’s commented: “I am delighted that Professor McAlinden from the School of Law has been elected Fellow to the Academy of Social Sciences.
 The conferment of this prestigious Fellowship recognises the excellence and impact of her scholarship.
 I warmly congratulate Professor McAlinden on this great honour.”

-The Academy's Fellowship is made up of distinguished individuals from academic, public and private sectors, across the full breadth of the social sciences.
-Through leadership, applied research, policymaking and practice, they have helped to address and deepen understanding of some of the toughest challenges facing our society and the world.
+The Academy’s Fellowship is made up of distinguished individuals from academic, public, private and third sectors, across the full spectrum of the social sciences.
+Through leadership, scholarship, applied research, policymaking, and practice, they have helped to deepen the understanding of, and address, some of the toughest challenges facing our society and the world.

 All Academy Fellows are conferred following independent and robust peer review by the Academy’s Nominations Committee.